Carnagion/carnagion.github.io/content/index.md

 - [`lamb`](https://github.com/Carnagion/lamb), a Rust library for the untyped lambda calculus, supporting various β-reduction strategies in a generic manner and offering macros for convenient construction of terms in code.

-You can view more of my projects on [GitHub](https://github.com/Carnagion).
+Most of my projects are open-source and hosted on [GitHub](https://github.com/Carnagion).

 ## Blog